Film criticism: History

 Film was introduced in the late 19th century.
 The earliest artistic criticism of film emerged in the early 1900s.
 The first paper to serve as a critique of the film came out of The Optical Lantern and Cinematograph Journal, followed by the Bioscope in 1908.

 Film is a relatively new form of art, in comparison to music, literature and painting which have existed since ancient times.
 Early writing on film sought to argue that films could also be considered a form of art.
 In 1911, Ricciotto Canudo wrote a manifesto proclaiming cinema to be the "Sixth Art" (later "Seventh Art").
 For many decades after, film was still being accorded less prestige than longer-established art forms.
 In Sweden, serious film criticism was spearheaded by Bengt Idestam-Almquist, whom the Swedish Film Institute has called the father of Swedish film criticism.

-By the 1920s, critics were analyzing film for its merit and value, and as more than just entertainment.
+By the 1910s, critics were analyzing film for its merit and value, and as more than just entertainment.
+Kitty Kelly writing for the Chicago Tribune was an early example of an American critic using this approach.
 The growing popularity of the medium caused major newspapers to start hiring film critics.
 In the 1930s, the film industry saw audiences grow increasingly silent as films were now accompanied by sound.
 However, in the late 1930s audiences became influenced by print news sources reporting on movies and criticism became largely centered around audience reactions within the theaters.